irislib/faq/README.md

 Following feed shows only the people you directly follow.

-Global feed shows all the events that you have configured Iris to accept.
+Global feed shows events from everyone in your extended network of follows that you have configured Iris to accept.

 You can adjust your feed experience by setting the following distance limit (or turn it off entirely) from Settings / Social network.
 Your network starts from you and who you follow and goes forward from there.

 You can also adjust the minimum amount of followers required per user at the maximum followed distance you have set that Iris will include in the feed.
 These settings apply to all your feeds (both Following and Global).

 The Social network -settings are stored locally only.
 If you have multiple clients they are not synched between clients.

-### Flag (public)
-The users you choose to report are blocked on your feed and the list of your flagged users is public.

 ### Follower count
 The follower count is constructed from your social network's following lists.
 Iris gathers the data from relays and counts who is following you.
 There is no single "follower count" as in traditional centralised social media.